Stratio/cassandra-lucene-index/doc/documentation.rst

         }'
     };

-**Example 2:** Index only the centroid of the WKT shape contained in the indexed column
+**Example 2:** Index only the centroid of the WKT shape contained in the indexed column:

 .. image:: /doc/resources/geo_shape_mapper_example_2.png
     :width: 100%
     :alt: search by shape
     :align: center

 .. code-block:: sql